Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Discussion: limitations and societal impacts

 \textbf{Theoretical guarantees} for alignment are also needed \cite{rodriguez2021guaranteeing}.
-Yet, RS relies on an empirical finding: the LMC \cite{Frankle2020}, which currently lacks full theoretical guarantees, even in the simplest case of moving averages \cite{izmailov2018}.
-The best existing explanation \cite{rame2022diwa,izmailov2018} relies on the similarities between weight interpolation and functional ensembling \cite{hansen1990neural,Lakshminarayanan2017} when weights remain close, as recalled in \Cref{lemma:ens}.
-Moreover, assuming the LMC, \Cref{lemma:tr} theoretically fixes issues only for $\TR$ linear over the proxy rewards.
-Yet, such \textbf{linearization} cannot encapsulate all types of (human) preferences \cite{vamplew2018human,vamplew2008limitations}.
-Thus, considering more complex combinations \cite{gabor1998multi,NEURIPS2021_3d3d286a,van2013scalarized,smith2021soft} is a promising direction.
-We may empirically overcome this limitation within RS by continually adjusting and adding new proxy rewards, such that their linear mixtures have increasingly good coverage.
-Indeed, RS is flexible and was shown to handle variable numbers of rewards, allowing for an iterative development process.
+Yet, RS (as all weight interpolation strategies) relies on an empirical finding: the LMC \cite{Frankle2020}, which currently lacks full theoretical guarantees, even in the simplest case of moving averages \cite{izmailov2018}.
+That's why we state explicitly our \textit{Working Hypotheses} \ref{hyp:lmc} and \ref{hyp:pareto} in \Cref{sec:analysis}.
+Nonetheless, we want to point out that in \Cref{app:theory_quadratic} we provide theoretical guarantees for the near-optimality of RS when considering quadratic rewards; specifically, in \Cref{lemma2}, we bound the reward difference between the optimal policy and our interpolated policy.
+A remaining limitation is that we theoretically fix issues only for $\TR$ linear over the proxy rewards.
+Such \textbf{linearization} follows the \textit{linear utility functions} setup from the MORL literature \cite{ruadulescu2020multi}, that cannot encapsulate all types of (human) preferences \cite{vamplew2018human,vamplew2008limitations}.
+Nonetheless, we showed in \Cref{fig:analysis_captioning_lambda,fig:lambda_captioning} that RS improves results even when $\TR$ is not linear.
+We may further improve results by continually training on new and diverse proxy rewards, to capture the essential aspects of all possible rewards, such that their linear mixtures have increasingly good coverage.

 Finally, our a posteriori alignment with users facilitates \textbf{personalization} \cite{salemi2023lamp} of models.
 As discussed in \Cref{app:discussion:single_policy} and in \cite{kirk2023personalisation}, this could increase usefulness by providing tailored generation, notably to under-represented groups.
 Moreover, the distributed nature of RS makes it parallelizable thus practical in a federated learning setup \cite{mcmahan2017communication} where data must remain private.
 Yet, this personalization comes with risks for individuals of \enquote{reinforcing their biases [\mydots] and narrowing their information diet}\cite{kirk2023personalisation}.
 This may worsen the polarization of the public sphere.
-Under these concerns, we concur with the notion of \enquote{personalization within bounds} \cite{kirk2023personalisation}, with these boundaries potentially set by weights fine-tuned on diverse and carefully inspected~rewards. \ifthenelse{\boolean{isarxiv}}{
+Under these concerns, we concur with the notion of \enquote{personalization within bounds} \cite{kirk2023personalisation}, with these boundaries potentially set by weights fine-tuned on diverse and carefully inspected~rewards.